 Sunshine Solar Technical Team.

 To reassure all our new and old customers Sunshine Solar currently remains open for business as usual, in line with Government Guidelines encouraging Online retail.

-All our office staff are now working remotely from home, we will continue to despatch orders as normal on our next day delivery service however please make allowances under these exceptional circumstances if the couriers are a day or two late.
+We continue to despatch orders as normal on our next day delivery service however please make allowances under these exceptional circumstances if the couriers are a day or two late.